-Join Mike Meyers for an in-depth discussion in this video The HOSTS file, part of CompTIA Network+ Exam Prep (N10-006) Part 4: Making TCP/IP Work.
+Join Mike Meyers for an in-depth discussion in this video The HOSTS file, part of CompTIA Network+ (N10-006) Cert Prep: 4 Making TCP/IP Work.

 - Here's an interesting little fact:…there was a time where the internet ran without DNS.…Now, we're going back 25 years ago,…about the first 10 to 15 years…of the internet really kicking in.…We didn't use DNS.…Keep in mind there weren't that many computers…on the internet, just a few thousand,…so instead of DNS, which didn't exist,…they had something called a hosts file,…H-O-S-T-S.…There's no extension, there's not dot text,…dot doc or anything, and it's just a text file.…The hosts file was nothing more than a listing…of a bunch of names and then their associated IP addresses.…